Skip to main content

 • Requests to confirm personal information

-The best defense against a phishing scam is to verify with the person or organizations who sent the email or message before clicking on anything," McGowan continued.
+The best defense against a phishing scam is to verify with the person or organization(s) who sent the email or message before clicking on anything.

-1. Don’t click on any links found within emails or text messages if the original message was not initiated by you.
+1. Don’t click on any links found within emails or text messages if you didn’t initiate the original message.
+Be suspicious of all unsolicited and/or unexpected communications.

-2. Navigate to trusted websites by typing the web address directly into the browser address bar—instead of clicking on a link.
+2. Do navigate to trusted websites directly by typing the web address into the browser address bar yourself.
+Don’t click through a link.

-3. Verify security certificates of websites by clicking the small padlock icon in the left corner of the browser address bar.
+3. Do verify website security certificates by clicking the small padlock icon in the left corner of the browser address bar.
 Make sure the URL begins with “HTTPS.”
 An HTTPS connection is protected by a special type of security technology, which means that any information you send through the website is kept private.

-4. Do not send personal information in email or text messages.
+4. Don’t send personal information in email or text messages.
 Again, this information is not secure, and you can’t be sure who the recipient is.

-5. Never give out personal information over the phone during calls that are not initiated by you.
+5. Don’t ever give out personal information over the phone during calls you didn’t make yourself.
 Always double-check to make sure you’re using the correct phone number of the person or business you’re trying to contact.

 When it comes to preventing phishing scams, education is a powerful way to protect yourself.
-Installing reputable antivirus software on your devices is another.
+Another is to install reputable antivirus software on your devices.
 Many of these software programs contain an anti-phishing tool that detects and blocks phishing attempts before they reach you.
 There are a number of trusted options available for free on the web.

 Get NCOA in Your Inbox